Skip to main content

 • Original Encoding

-• A method of converting input data features into numbers in their original state.
-It digitizes data without losing its original meaning or value, performing only the minimum necessary transformation.
+• A method of converting features of input data into numerical values while preserving their original state.
+It digitizes data without losing its original meaning or value, applying only the necessary minimal transformations.

 • word2vec | Natural Language Processing